Thomas James Serle: 1830s

-Serle then wrote the The Merchant of London, a play in five acts, produced at Drury Lane Theatre in the spring of 1832; The House of Colberg, in five acts, autumn of same year, William Macready acting in both.
+Serle then wrote The Merchant of London, a play in five acts, produced at Drury Lane Theatre in the spring of 1832; The House of Colberg, in five acts, autumn of same year, William Macready acting in both.
 Serle about this time called together the "Dramatic Authors", by advertisement signed by himself and Douglas Jerrold, and so helped to found the Dramatic Authors Society, of which he was Honorary Secretary for some years.
 It acted as a pressure group for legitimate drama.

 Serle's next production was The Yeoman's Daughter, a domestic drama, in two acts, in which, with the Lyceum Company, at the Adelphi Theatre, he played the principal character.
 In 1833 was produced The Ghost Story, two acts, under Bond's management at the Adelphi.

-Serle became in 1834 stage-manager at the English Opera, Lyceum Theatre, and opened it with an address written and spoken by himself, The Yeoman’s Daughter being the first piece.
+Serle became in 1834 stage-manager at the English Opera, Lyceum Theatre, and opened it with an address written and spoken by himself, The Yeoman's Daughter being the first piece.
 In this year he wrote and spoke the Prologue to Mary Russell Mitford's tragedy of Charles the First, produced at the Victoria Theatre (the renamed Royal Coburg Theatre), under William Abbot and Daniel Egerton.

 In 1835 Serle produced and acted in The Shadow on the Wall, at the Lyceum (then also called the English Opera House), two acts; and Widow Queen, comedy, two acts.
 In Richard John Raymond's The Old Oak Tree, based on the memoirs of Jean Henri Latude, he played Latude there.

 In 1836, Serle spoke the Prologue to the tragedy of Ion, on its first representation at Covent Garden, for Macready's benefit, and wrote The Witch's Son, two acts.
 He lectured on the plays of Shakespeare and dramatic subjects at institutions in London, Liverpool, and Manchester.

 Serle joined the Covent Garden company under Macready in the autumn of 1837.
 He produced Afrancesado, Parole of Honour and Joan of Arc, each in two acts.
 The title role in Joan of Arc was played by Mary Huddart (later Warner); Henry Crabb Robinson thought well of the plot.
 Serle was acting manager, for the season 1838–9, and produced Agnes Bernauer, two acts.
 In 1840, he brought out Master Clarke, a play in five acts, on the subject of Richard Cromwell, at the Haymarket Theatre — Cromwell being acted by Macready.
 In autumn of 1840, he wrote four plays on the history of France, to be read as lectures, and read them at London institutions: The Proscribed, The Jacquerie, The Queen and the Minister and Gaston de Foix, each in five acts.